Today I’m going show you how to spray paint furniture using metallic spray paint.

 If you’ve ever wondered how to spray paint furniture, this is the tutorial for you!
 I really love using metallic spray paint for furniture because it’s so easy to use.
 I don’t sand the furniture when I use spray paint because it’s so durable that it’s usually not necessary.
 I think the hardest part is choosing a color!

 For this project I had a little trouble deciding what spray paint I would use.
 I wanted to spray paint these bar stools that we picked up at a thrift store since the color really doesn’t go with our home decor at all.
 We have a lot of stainless steel and black in our kitchen with brown and tan counters and our dining room table is black.
 The stools sit right in between the two rooms.
 Brown, black, white or silver would just blend in too much.
-After a lot of looking and brainstorming I finally decided on this Rust-Oleum one .
+Once I saw this metallic gold spray paint, I knew it was the one!

 How spray paint furniture: